manu-2023/manu-2023/README.md

 ## 🧑‍💻 About Me

 - 🔭 I’m currently working on **Full Stack + Android App Development**
-- 🌱 Learning more about **AI Agents, Deep Learning, and System Design**
 - ⚡ Interested in **Web Development, Android App Development, Travelling 😄**
 - 🎯 Goal: To become a strong Software Engineer with AI expertise